hakkutu-en/project-jaguar/README.md

 ## Documentation

-Check [the wiki](https://github.com/ymkl/project-jaguar/wiki) for information of setting up and confuguring the tools used @home monitorig solution.
+Check [the wiki](https://github.com/ymkl/project-jaguar/wiki) for information regarding the setup and configuration of the tools used @home monitorig solution.

 ## License